dlonzell/cs348k_dlonzell/README.md

 ### Definition of Success

-Success is not measured by photorealism alone.
 The system succeeds to the extent that it can:

 1. translate written roleplay demands into a valid typed plan;
 2. realize and lay out recognizable objects in a plausible spatial scene;